alexisrolland/ComfyUI-Blender/README.md

 # ComfyUI Blender

+> Alpha version: This is functional but WORK IN PROGRESS, with a few quirks to be improved over time

 Blender add-on to send requests to a ComfyUI server.
 This respository contains both custom nodes to be installed on the ComfyUI server and the source code of the Blender add-on.

 ## Getting Started